MelihOrel/Semantic-Search-RAG-Engine-Built-From-Scratch/README.md

 ## 📜 License & data

-Code: MIT (add your `LICENSE`).
+Code: MIT License.
 Complaint data is published by the CFPB as a public resource; narratives are already PII-redacted at source.